harshigella/healthcare-insights-dashboard/README.md

 - **Specific Steps:**
   - Pilot alternative treatment programs for conditions typically treated with surgery, comparing outcomes and costs to existing protocols.
   - Gather data from these pilots to inform broader adoption of more cost-effective treatment strategies across the hospital.

+## Role & Responsibilities
+- Cleaned and transformed healthcare data using Power Query
+- Created calculated measures and KPIs using DAX
+- Designed interactive visuals and slicers for analysis
+- Derived actionable business insights from dashboard findings

 ## Dashboard Screenshot